-- 2) Natural regeneration is the preferred method for both designated management areas; however the planting of a mixture of native genotype hardwoods and pond, pitch and/or short-leaf pines, where appropriate, is permitted after consultations between the Forest Manager and Wildlife and Heritage on species selection during the Annual Work Plan review process. - 3) There will be no mechanical site preparation, however prescribed burning will be allowed as a management tool.
+2) Natural regeneration is the preferred method for both designated management areas; however the planting of a mixture of native genotype hardwoods and pond, pitch and/or short-leaf pines, where appropriate, is permitted after consultations between the Forest

+Manager and Wildlife and Heritage on species selection during the Annual Work Plan review process.

+3) There will be no mechanical site preparation, however prescribed burning will be allowed as a management tool.
 There will be no chemical control of hardwoods except as may be deemed necessary after consultation between the Forest Manager and Wildlife and Heritage.

-The resulting ESA management zone boundaries were clipped in ArcView so there were distinct, non-overlapping map units.
+The resulting ESA management zone boundaries were clipped in ArcView so there were distinct, nonoverlapping map units.
 ESAs were then clipped to PSF boundaries, so the GIS product would only display management areas on PSF.
-Additionally, outside of ESAs all HCVF management areas were clipped into non-overlapping map units (following a hierarchy of stream buffer>WSSC>G3 Sand Ridge Communities>FIDS>DFS) within PSF.
+Additionally, outside of ESAs all HCVF management areas were clipped into non-overlapping map units (following a hierarchy of stream buffer>DFS>FIDS) within PSF.
 Lastly, the entire multiple layer project was topologically cleaned and merged into a single layer project (again, with non-overlapping distinct map units associated with management designations).
-The resulting product is the ArcView product PSF_mgmt_zones_v1.1.shp.
+The resulting product is the ArcView product PSF_Management_Zones.